-Whether you're changing your name after marriage or after a divorce, it's easy to inform the SSA of a name change by filing Form SS-5 at a local SSA office.
-It usually takes two weeks to have the change verified.
+Whether you're changing your name after marriage or after a divorce, it's easy to inform the SSA of a name change once you've received your marriage license or divorce decree.
+To inform the SSA, you will complete Form SS-5 at a local SSA office.
+It usually takes two weeks to have the change verified with the SSA.
 The form is available on the agency's Web site, by calling toll free 1-800-772-1213, and at local offices.

 Generally, taxpayers must provide SSNs for each dependent claimed on the tax return.
 For adopted children without SSNs, the parents can apply for an adoption taxpayer identification number, or ATIN, by filing Form W-7A with the IRS.
 The ATIN is used in place of the SSN on the tax return.
 You can download the form or order it by calling the Internal Revenue Service (IRS) toll free at 1-800-TAX-FORM (1-800-829-3676).

 Marriage, Divorce, Taxes, and Your Social Security Number: Resources

 The following resources will help you navigate the various agencies and processes for changing your name, informing the IRS or Social Security Administration about the changes, and related matters.

 - Validating Your Electronically Filed Tax Return (IRS)

 - How do I change or correct my name on my Social Security number card?
 (SSA)

 Learn More About Marriage, Divorce, and Taxes: Call an Attorney